Rudolph Cleveringa: Work and resistance

 After a brief stint at the court of Alkmaar in 1927 he was appointed Professor of Commercial Law and Civil Law at Leiden University.
 There, on November 26, 1940, in his capacity as Dean of the Faculty of Law, he delivered his famous speech in which he protested against the resignation, forced by the German occupation authorities, of his mentor, promoter and colleague Professor Eduard Maurits Meijers, and other Jewish professors.
-He deliberately abstained from any political arguments and did not comment on Meijers' Jewish background, but emphasized his scientific merits.
+He deliberately abstained from any political arguments and did not comment on Meijers's Jewish background, but emphasized his scientific merits.
 The hall was full and the speech was broadcast over loudspeakers outside.